avaadakedavra/Chrome-Extensions/README.md

 Then visit "Chrome://extensions" and click on "Load unpacked extension" and select the file you want from the browsing window.

-Below is a detailed description of the functionality of each extension:
+Below is a detailed description of the functionality of our extension:

 1) YouTube-mp3
             - YouTube-mp3 displays a button below any youtube video, on clicking which, user will be re-directed to "http://www.flvto.biz" from where the video will be converted to an mp3 file and downloaded on click.